 The Brenizer Method

 This is a technique originated by Ryan Brenizer (who we have had the pleasure of meeting!).
-It's pretty simple – take a bunch of photos at a low aperture value, as you pan across the scene.
+It’s pretty simple – take a bunch of photos at a low aperture value, as you pan across the scene.
 Kind of like a panorama but with a person.
-Then use Lightroom or Photoshop to stitch them together, and you win up with a super duper shallow depth of field!
+Then use Lightroom or Photoshop (see our breakdown of Lightroom vs Photoshop) to stitch them together, and you win up with a super duper shallow depth of field!

 Panning as you shoot a moving subject can create awesome background blur and a great sense of motion!
 Start with a low shutter speed (between 1/15 and 1/60 of a second), practice, and be amazed at what you create!